kathrynaraki/SimpleTodo/README.md

 Describe any challenges encountered while building the app.

-I found a lot of challenges with using git to push and pull changes, I ran into a merge conflict while doing this.
+I found a lot of challenges with using git to push and pull changes, I ran into a few merge conflicts while doing this.

 ## License